 Of course, follow the processes in place for connecting to remote environments.
-MFAs (multi-factor authentication), VPNs (virtual private network), and secure hosting environments might become part of your daily lingo – even though they should be already!
+MFAs (multi-factor authentication), VPNs (virtual private network), and secure hosting environments might become part of your daily lingo – even though they already should be!

 5. Engage Smartly

-News and social media sites can accomplish wonderous things and help us stay up to date with the latest happenings around the globe – but learn to recognize when having that constant connection is doing more harm than good.
+News and social media sites can be wonderous things to help us stay up-to-date with the latest happenings around the globe – but learn to recognize when having that constant connection is doing more harm than good.
 Read the right content.
-Do not use screen applications as a transition from “work world” to “life world.”
+Do not use screen applications as a transition from “work-world” to “life-world.”
 Opt-out of conversations if your stress level gets too high.

-Working remotely provides you with the perfect opportunity to make your work environment as beneficial and successful as you want it to be!
-Be mindful of that and take advantage of it!
+Working remote provides you with the perfect opportunity to make your work environment as beneficial and successful as you want it to be!
+Be mindful of that, and take advantage of it!

-Working remotely has its pros and cons, but when you keep these tips in mind, you might be able to make any situation one that helps youter thrive!
+Working remote has its pros and cons, but when you keep these tips in mind, you might be able to make any situation one that helps you thrive!

 If you’re looking for ways your company may be changing to help accommodate a remote workforce, check out 5 Ways to Be a Successful Remote Organization.

 As a Cloud ERP, PowerGP Online can help you work and manage the business remotely:

 - Premium MFA Security

 - Approve and monitor processes like purchase orders on your phone